HamiHash/GPT-3/README.md

-# this is a landing page for GPT-3 bot
+# This is a landing page for GPT-3 bot

 This project is built with React, converted from a figma design.